 - i) The Company has the practical ability to reassess the risks of the particular policyholder and can set a price or level of benefits that fully reflects those reassessed risks; or - ii) Both of the following criteria are satisfied - The Company has the practical ability to reassess the risks of the portfolio that contains the contract and can set a price or level of benefits that fully reflects the risks of that portfolio; and - the pricing of the premiums for coverage up to the reassessment date does not take into account risks that relate to periods after the reassessment date.

-NOTES TO THE INTERIM CONDENSED FINANCIAL INFORMATION FOR THE THREE-MONTH AND SIX-MONTH PERIODS ENDED 30 JUNE 2023 v.
-Measurement
+NOTES TO THE INTERIM CONDENSED FINANCIAL INFORMATION FOR THE THREE-MONTH AND NINE-MONTH PERIODS ENDED 30 SEPTEMBER 2023 iv Contract boundaries (continued)

 The contract boundary is reassessed at each reporting date and, therefore, may change over time.